MilesVII/fenrir/readme.md

 * Follow the link in the response

 ## On ethics / piracy / Janitor ToS
 Couldn't care less.
 I don't want my waifus vendor-locked.
+Consider it a fair use.

 ## Oh by the way
 Check out [Ägir](https://github.com/MilesVII/agir), my own RP frontend that kinda lowkey fucks